ganesh-badar/Miniproject/README.md

 ## 📬 Contact

-📧 Email: *Add your email here*
+📧 Email: *ganeshbadar01@gmail.com*
-💼 LinkedIn: *Add your LinkedIn profile*
+💼 LinkedIn: *www.linkedin.com/in/
+ganesh-badar2004*

 If you like this project, don't forget to ⭐ the repository! 😊